Sigurd the Stout: Death and succession

 The Orkneyinga Saga blandly reports that "five years after the Battle of Svolder" Earl Sigurd went to Ireland to support Sigtrygg Silkbeard and, after taking up the raven banner, was killed in a battle that took place on Good Friday.
-(The chronology is slightly awry in that Sigurd's death is known to have taken place 14 years after Svolder.)Njal's Saga provides a little more detail, alleging that Gormflaith ingen Murchada prompted her son Sigtrygg into getting Sigurd to fight against her former husband, Brian Ború: "She sent him to Earl Sigurd to beg for help ...
+(The chronology is slightly awry in that Sigurd's death is known to have taken place 14 years after Svolder.)

+Njal's Saga provides a little more detail, alleging that Gormflaith ingen Murchada prompted her son Sigtrygg into getting Sigurd to fight against her former husband, Brian Ború: "She sent him to Earl Sigurd to beg for help ...
 Then King Sigtrygg fared south to Ireland, and told his mother that the Earl had undertaken to come."

 The 12th-century Irish source, the Cogadh Gaedhil re Gallaibh, records the events of the Battle of Clontarf in 1014.
 The "foreigners and Leinstermen" were led by Brodir of the Isle of Man and Sigurd, and the battle lasted all day.
-Though Brian was killed in the battle, the Irishmen ultimately drove back their enemies into the sea, and Sigurd himself was killed.Crawford (1987) p.
-80 His death is corroborated by the Annals of Ulster, which record that amongst the dead was "Siuchraid son of Loduir, iarla Innsi Orcc" (i.e. of Sigurd, son of Hlodvir, Earl of Orkney).
+Though Brian was killed in the battle, the Irishmen ultimately drove back their enemies into the sea, and Sigurd himself was killed.
+His death is corroborated by the Annals of Ulster, which record that amongst the dead was "Siuchraid son of Loduir, iarla Innsi Orcc" (i.e. of Sigurd, son of Hlodvir, Earl of Orkney).
 This is the earliest known contemporary reference to the earldom of Orkney.

 Sigurd left four sons: Brusi, Sumarlidi, Einar and Thorfinn, each of whom would also bear the title Earl of Orkney; the lands were initially divided amongst the three older brothers, Thorfinn being only five years old at the time.
-Thorfinn's mother is specifically stated to be a daughter of Malcolm II, the Norsemen's foe at Mortlach.Thomson (2008) p.
-63Njal's Saga provides the names of various other relatives of Sigurd's.
+Thorfinn's mother is specifically stated to be a daughter of Malcolm II, the Norsemen's foe at Mortlach.

+Njal's Saga provides the names of various other relatives of Sigurd's.
 Havard, who was killed at Thraswick (the modern Freswick in Caithness) is referred to as his brother-in-law.
 Sigurd is said to have given his sister Nereida (also called Swanlauga) in marriage to Earl Gilli.